Economy

 Share

-The report attributed the Naira’s depreciation to the persistent increase in demand for US dollars and limited dollar inflow, factors that have over recent months.
-As per the findings, the Naira has experienced a year-to-date depreciation of 43 percent by the end of August.
+The report attributed the Naira’s depreciation to the persistent increase in demand for US dollars and limited dollar inflow, factors that have intensified over recent months.
+As per the findings, the Naira has experienced a year-to-date depreciation of approximately 43 percent by the end of August.

 “By August 2024, the Ethiopian birr, Nigerian naira, and South Sudanese pound were among the worst performers in the region.
-The Nigerian naira continued losing value, with a year-to-date depreciation of about 43 percent as of end-August,” the report .
-It further explained that the surging demand for US dollars in the parallel market—driven by financial institutions, managers, and -financial end-users—combined with limited dollar inflows and slow foreign exchange disbursements to currency exchange bureaus by the Central Bank of Nigeria (CBN), contributed to the currency’s decline.
+The Nigerian naira continued losing value, with a year-to-date depreciation of about 43 percent as of end-August,” the report stated.
+It further explained that the surging demand for US dollars in the parallel market—driven by financial institutions, money managers, and non-financial end-users—combined with limited dollar inflows and slow foreign exchange disbursements to currency exchange bureaus by the Central Bank of Nigeria (CBN), contributed to the currency’s decline.

 Share